How to Open Big CSV Files – an Ultimate Guide

 -

-Work with your CSV file: After opening CSV data, the sidebar options show that tasks like 'Search', 'Sort', 'Create Histogram', 'Download', and 'Split and Download' can be done.
+Work with your CSV file: After opening the CSV data, the sidebar options show that tasks like 'Search', 'Sort', 'Create Histogram', 'Download', and 'Split and Download' can be done.

 B. Zoho sheet